Taiwanese Army on Phú Quốc Island

-The Taiwanese Army on Phú Quốc Island, also known as the Futai Army, is a term referring to a group of troops of the Republic of China that retreated from Guangxi Province to French-controlled Vietnam under the lead of Nationalist General Huang Chieh.
-In the PRC and North Vietnam they are called The remnants of Chiang's Bandit Army invading Vietnam.
-Later, French colonial forces, citing "protection", put the troops under house arrest on Phú Quốc Island, hence the name they are referred to today.
+The Taiwanese Army on Phú Quốc Island, also known as the Futai Army or Futai Corps, is an anachronistic term referring to a group of troops of the Republic of China under the leadership of Nationalist General Huang Chieh that retreated from Guangxi to the French-associated State of Vietnam.
+In the rhetoric of the People's Republic of China and Democratic Republic of Vietnam, they are called the remnants of Chiang's Bandit Army invading Vietnam.
+Later, French colonial forces, citing "protection", put the troops under internment on Phú Quốc Island, hence the name they are referred to today.

 In 1953, with the help of the United States, it was negotiated that the Phú Quốc army would be transferred to Taiwan.
 After arrival, they were reorganized as part of the Republic of China Marine Corps.